MMShed/DiabetesPredictionModel/README.md

 # Key Findings
 - Models were benchmarked to determine strengths/weaknesses.
-- The evaluation results helped inform design considerations for early diabetes detection systems.
+- The evaluation results aided in forming design decisions for a prediabetic monitoring project on a design team
 - The project demonstrates complete ML workflow: preprocessing → training → evaluation → visualization.